-We understand that mandatory self-isolation can cause complications for international students entering Canada.
+We understand that self-isolation can cause complications for international students entering Canada.
 Because of this, we have provided some resources that can help students in quarantine acquire groceries and food during their time of isolation.

 Please note that many businesses have had to make changes to their hours and services as a result of COVID-19.
 Details should be displayed on their websites.